 Karl uses a multiple choice poll to divide the crowd into four teams (segments).
 He asks them to choose a disguise: red, yellow, blue, or green.
 From then on, all responses to polls are segmented into the four team colors.

-At the end of the presentation, the final segmentation poll runs to find out which detective team solved the mystery, by answering the most questions correctly.
-And a winning team of detectives is crowned for being the top gamification sleuths!
+At the end of the presentation, a final segmentation poll is used to find out which detective team solved the mystery.
+The winning team is then crowned as the top gamification sleuths.

 Karl said, "The polling works really well.
 The audience loves it.
 At the last seminar someone came up and told me, 'You’re the only one I’ve seen who uses gamification to teach it!'"